pepper-project/pepper/README.txt

       tinyram/ subdir, at which point you can consult tinyram/doc

 V. Contact
+Please contact
-Please contact srinath at cs dot utexas dot edu for any questions and comments.
+    srinath at cs dot utexas dot edu or
+    rsw at cs dot nyu dot edu
+for any questions and comments.